hJaegler/IPGP/README.md

 This script allows to post two windows :
  * the first one post a list of parameters.
- * the second window post a sismogram (ABU.20071031.Ts), on which we can point to store coordinates of points.
+ * the second window post a sismogram (ABU.20071031.Ts), on which we can point to store coordinates of points on the sismogram.